dongdongzhou1017/dongdongzhou.github.io/_pages/cv.md

 Education
 ======
+* University of Jyväskylä, Jyväskylä, Faculty of Electronic and Electrical Engineering PhD candidate in Mathematical Information Technology (2019.03 ~ present)
+  Supervisors: Tapani Ristaniemi and Fengyu Cong
-* B.S. in the School of Biomedical Engineering, Faculty of Electronic and Electrical Engineering, Dalian University of Technology, Dalian, China, 2011.09 ~ 2015.06
+* B.S. in the School of Biomedical Engineering, , Dalian University of Technology, Dalian, China, 2011.09 ~ 2015.06
 * M.S. in the School of Biomedical Engineering, Faculty of Electronic and Electrical Engineering, Dalian University of Technology, Dalian, China, 2015.09 ~ 2018.06
 * Ph.D. in Faculty of Information Technology, University of Jyväskylä, Jyväskylä, Finland, 2019.03 ~ present